pdsink/pdsink/docs/README.md

 ### Built-in drivers

-The library contains some built-in drivers for popular hardware, disabled by default.
-See [src/drivers/](../src/drivers/) folder and `src/pd_include.h` for available options.
+The library contains some built-in drivers for popular hardware, which are disabled by default.
+See the [src/drivers/](../src/drivers/) folder and `src/pd_include.h` for available options.

 ## Customization